nie7321/deck-dynamic-forms/deck.md

 You see here a whole host of things we need to do for our implementation.
 Most of them stem from the fact that the app essentially has no defined database schema for the most important data.
 Instead, we have a couple heaps of JSON. -->

 # Challenges
-- Extending Formio with Northwestern's field types
+1. Extending Formio with Northwestern's field types
-- Customizing File Uploads
+1. Customizing File Uploads
-- Storing & querying this data
+1. Storing & querying this data
-- Using the data for emails
+1. Using the data for emails
-- Complex validations & calculated values
+1. Complex validations & calculated values
-- Apples-to-apples comparison of data?
-- Using external data to show/hide things

 ---